stonepros/stone/doc/rados/configuration/msgr2.rst

 * ``ms_mon_cluster_mode`` is the connection mode (or permitted modes) to use between monitors.
-* ``ms_mon_service_mode`` is a list of permitted modes for clients or other Ceph daemons to use when connecting to monitors.
+* ``ms_mon_service_mode`` is a list of permitted modes for clients or other Stone daemons to use when connecting to monitors.
 * ``ms_mon_client_mode`` is a list of connection modes, in order of preference, for clients or non-monitor daemons to use when connecting to monitors.